Frequently-asked Questions

 Physical, Online and Hybrid

-Why isn’t an online R2R really cheap, like other online conferences?
+Why wasn’t remotely joining the online and hybrid R2R events really cheap, like other online conferences?

 For many events, it is true that the price can be lower for their online offering, compared with a physical event.
 Putting on an afternoon webinar instead of hiring an expensive venue certainly allows you to offer cheaper registration, as the costs incurred (and the value offered) is considerably lower.